 Notwithstanding challenges and slower-than-hoped adoption of biosimilars, new biosimilar launches and improved utilization led biosimilar savings in 2020 to increase by more than three times the $2.5 billion saved in 2019.

 Medicare savings on generics and biosimilars is good news for seniors and taxpayers.
-Medicaid savings came to $53.7 billion in 2020.
-AAM publishes these findings annually to remind policymakers, health care professionals and advocates and the public of the vital role that safe, effective, FDA-approved generics and biosimilars play in health of our nation.
+Medicaid savings came to $53.8 billion in 2020.
+AAM publishes these findings annually to ensure policymakers, health care professionals, advocates and the public know the vital role that safe, effective, FDA-approved generics and biosimilars play in health of our nation.

 Tens of millions of Americans entrust their health to generics and biosimilars.
 These savings are the major component of an often-overlooked public health success story.